Windows takes minutes to shut down: Complete guide to fix it

 Settings that speed up shutdown (safe and effective)

-These actions are among those that have the greatest impact.
-We recommend that you apply them calmly, one by one and testing. the result to identify which one solves your bottleneck.
+These actions have the greatest impact.
+We recommend applying them calmly, one by one, and testing the results to identify which one resolves your bottleneck.

 1. Turn off Fast Startup: Open Control Panel > Power Options > Choose the behavior of the power buttons > “Change settings that are currently unavailable” and uncheck “Turn on fast startup.”
 Some equipment greatly reduces shutdown time after removing it.